Coffee Lovers Diet: The Key to Health and Weight Loss?

 Dr. Arnot believes that if westerners change the way they drink their coffee, they too can help unlock coffee’s true potential for delivering better health and longevity.

-He believes this starts by selecting the right coffee beans and the right roast.
+He believes this starts by selecting the right beans and the right roast.
 High-phenol (high-antioxidant) beans should be selected and they should only be lightly roasted so that they retain the most phenols.¹

 The next step is to prepare the coffee similar to the Greeks.
 Grind the beans correctly, use the best water temperature for extraction, and favor methods that have a longer extraction time.